sw478/multidimensional-sudoku/README.md

 in 0.3 seconds and made 400 calls to algX, while without the heuristic, using\
 a simple "hcol = d->root->right", the program took 15 minutes to complete and\
 made 337,257,251 calls to algX.

+while it's understandable that when you try larger and larger board sizes\
+that combinatorial explosion will take place for an NP-complete problem, it's\
+interesting that it would occur at 8x8

 	version 0.5